kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 **Our Images**

-We're going to memorise the seven awakening factors in Pāli, called 'bojjhaṅga' (pronounced bo-jun-gah).
-While we're at it, let's memorise the word bojjhaṅga as well.
+We're going to memorise the seven 'awakening factors' in both Pāli and English.
+While we're at it, let's memorise the word for 'awakening factors' as well.

 Here's the list: